AGP Team Formed To Conduct Forensic Audit Of Loss Making SOEs - UrduPoint

 AGP Team Formed To Conduct Forensic Audit Of Loss Making SOEs

-The Office of Auditor General of Pakistan (AGP) has constituted a four member team to conduct forensic audit of major loss making State Owned Entities (SOEs).

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Oct, 2020 ) :The Office of Auditor General of Pakistan (AGP) has constituted a four member team to conduct forensic audit of major loss making State Owned Entities (SOEs).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Oct, 2020 ) :Under the direction of Prime Minster Imran Khan, the Office of Auditor General of Pakistan (AGP) has constituted a four member team to conduct forensic audit of major loss making State Owned Entities (SOEs).

-Responding to a letter issued by the Ministry of Finance asking whether the AGP had sufficient expertise to carry out forensic audit of the entities, the office of AGP affirmed that it had the required experience and expertise of forensic auditing and for this purpose, a team had also been formed, according to a press release by the office of AGP issued on Thursday.
+Responding to a letter issued by the Ministry of Finance asking whether the AGP had sufficient expertise to carry out forensic audit of the entities, the office of AGP affirmed that it had the required experience and expertise of forensic auditing and for this purpose, a team had also been formed, an official of AGP office told APP.

 The forensic audit team would be led by a BS-19 officer of DG Audit CA&E, Karachi Saqib Bashir, whereas its members would be Attique Ur Rahman, Deputy Director, Nadeem Masood, Audit Officer currently deputed at office of DG Audit CA&E Lahore, and Saqib Hussain, Assistant Audit Officer.